Yeast: Foods and nutritional supplements

 Nutritional yeast, which is whole dried, deactivated yeast cells, usually S. cerevisiae.
 Usually in the form of yellow flake or powder, its nutty and umami flavor makes it a vegan substitute for cheese powder.
 Another popular use is as a topping for popcorn.
 It can also be used in mashed and fried potatoes, as well as in scrambled eggs.
 It comes in the form of flakes, or as a yellow powder similar in texture to cornmeal.
 In Australia, it is sometimes sold as "savoury yeast flakes".

 Both types of yeast foods above are rich in B-complex vitamins (besides vitamin B_{12} unless fortified), making them an attractive nutritional supplement to vegans.
 The same vitamins are also found in some yeast-fermented products mentioned above, such as kvass.
 Nutritional yeast in particular is naturally low in fat and sodium and a source of protein and vitamins as well as other minerals and cofactors required for growth.
 Many brands of nutritional yeast and yeast extract spreads, though not all, are fortified with vitamin B_{12}, which is produced separately by bacteria.

 In 1920, the Fleischmann Yeast Company began to promote yeast cakes in a "Yeast for Health" campaign.
 They initially emphasized yeast as a source of vitamins, good for skin and digestion.
 Their later advertising claimed a much broader range of health benefits, and was censured as misleading by the Federal Trade Commission.
 The fad for yeast cakes lasted until the late 1930s.

+Yeast cell walls are used as a source of dietary fiber.
+Specifically, the glucan part is marketed as "yeast β-glucan" and the mannan part is further processed into mannan-oligosaccharide (MOS).